drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### N-Methyl Analog
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold

-By comparing the initial anilino-quinazoline lead and its N-methyl analog, it might seem that the activity of the initial lead is due to the formation of a hydrogen bond between a carbonyl of the kinase and the N-H group of the lead.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/n-methyl-analog-0f517bc7'><i class='fa fa-play' aria-hidden='true'></i></button>By comparing the initial anilino-quinazoline lead and its N-methyl analog, it might seem that the activity of the initial lead is due to the formation of a hydrogen bond between a carbonyl of the kinase and the N-H group of the lead.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer